nigelbayliss/optimizer-examples/automatic_spm/adb-real-time/README.md

 # Demonstration of Real-time SPM

-This demonstration is intended for use in Oracle Database 23ai Autonomous Database (Transaction Processing)
+This demonstration is intended for use in Oracle Autonomous Database 23ai (Transaction Processing)

+The demo will work in Oracle Autonmous Database 19c, too, but see "tab.sql" for the minor edit you will need.

 Execute these tests in the ADMIN account.